-Alex Chandiwana's, Blog.
-Alex is a Functional Consultant based in the United Kingdom, Passionate about Dynamics 365 CE.
-A great believer in helping others to embark on the Tech journey and where needed support their journey.#MSDyn365 #Customer Engagement #Financials #Operations #Information #Best Industry Practices #community #learn #powerplatform
+Alex Chandiwana is a Microsoft MVP, Solution Designer based in the United Kingdom, Passionate about Microsoft Dynamics 365 CE and Microsoft Power Platform .
+A great believer in helping others to embark on the Tech journey and where needed support their journey.
+Making Dreams a REALITY through learning #MSDyn365 #Customer Engagement #Financials #Operations #Information #Best Industry Practices #community #learn #powerplatform

 Dynamics 365 Pre Go-Live Checklist